 What Affects Video Editor Pricing?

-Short-form video editor rates vary significantly based on motion graphics capability, platform specialization, and production volume capacity.
+Short-form video editor rates in the open market vary significantly based on motion graphics capability, platform specialization, and production volume capacity.
 Editors who can produce ad creatives with multiple hook and CTA variations command a premium over editors who only produce organic social content.
 Per-video pricing ($150-$500 per finished video) is common for project-based work, but retainer arrangements ($1,000-$5,000/month through agencies) are more cost-effective for brands that need consistent weekly output.
-EverestX rates represent a 30-45% savings over agency pricing because you're paying for dedicated editor time — not agency overhead, creative director markups, or project management layers that inflate the cost of every clip.
+EverestX places vetted video editors at $10–$12/hr for full-time (40 hrs/week, ~$1,700–$2,100/mo) or $14–$16/hr for part-time (20 hrs/week, ~$1,200–$1,400/mo), with the rate within each band depending on the editor's experience and skills — a fraction of agency pricing, because you're paying for dedicated editor time with no agency overhead, no creative director markups, no project management layers, and no upfront, hiring, or platform fees.

 Hidden Costs of Hiring a Video Editor